piashcse/ktor-E-Commerce/README.md

 ## How to run

 - `git clone git@github.com:piashcse/ktor-E-Commerce.git`
--  `Create a db in postgreSQL`
+-  Create a database in postgreSQL
--  Replace your db name in `dataSource.databaseName=ktor-1.0.0` instead of ktor-1.0.0 in the hikari.properties from the resource folder
+-  Change your db name in `resources/hikari.properties` and replace the name in `dataSource.databaseName=ktor-1.0.0` instead of `ktor-1.0.0` in the hikari.properties from the resource folder
 - `run fun main()` from application class

 ## Api Documentation